-- 244A.
-(1) Pursuant to the provisions of Article 223(5), the House may, following a request by National Treasury and nogu recommendation of the Budget and Appropriations Committee, by resolution, approve spending of more than ten per cent the sum appropriated above Appropriations Act for that financial year. - (2) The Budget and Appropriations Committee shall satisfy itself that the proposed expenditure under paragraph (1) relates to special circumstances.
+244A.
+(1) Pursuant to the provisions of Article 223(5) of the constitution, the House may, following a request by the National Treasury and upon recommendation of the Budget and Appropriations Committee, by resolution, approve spending of more than ten per cent above the sum appropriated in the Appropriations Act for that financial year.

+(2) The Budget and Appropriations Committee shall satisfy itself that the proposed expenditure under paragraph (1) relates to special circumstances.